 complexity increases with features such as database queries, the load placed on

 the IP IVR Server and the Router also increases.
-There is no good rule of thumb or
+There is no good rule or

-scripting, complex database queries, or transaction-based usage.
-Test complex
+for complex scripting, complex database queries, or transaction-based usage.

-VRU configurations in a lab or pilot deployment to determine the response time
+Test complex VRU configurations in a lab or pilot deployment to determine the

-of database queries under various BHCA and how they affect the processor and
+response time of database queries under various BHCA and how they affect the

 IVR Self-Service Applications

-self-service applications are in addition to the Unified CCE load and must be
+the self-service applications are in addition to the Unified CCE load.
+Factor

-factored into the sizing requirements as stated in sizing tables above.
+self-service applications into the sizing requirements as stated in the sizing

 Database and Cisco Resource Manager Connectivity

 examine connectivity of any Unified CCE solution component to an external